davdar/maam/writeup/paper.markdown

-Traditional practice in program analysis via abstract interpretation is to fix a language (as a concrete semantics) and an abstraction (as an abstraction map, concretization map or Galois connection) before constructing a static analyzer that it sound with respect to both the abstraction and the concrete semantics.
+Traditional practice in program analysis via abstract interpretation is to fix a language (as a concrete semantics) and an abstraction (as an abstraction map, concretization map or Galois connection) before constructing a static analyzer that is sound with respect to both the abstraction and the concrete semantics.
 Thus, each pairing of abstraction and semantics requires a one-off manual derivation of the abstract semantics and construction of a proof of soundness.